CiscoCXSecurity/duo-sxo/README.md

   This workflow activates a Duo user based on username.

-It was created based on: https://github.com/SecureX-TME/orchestration/tree/master/atomics created by Matt Vander Horst.
+It was developed based on: https://github.com/SecureX-TME/orchestration/tree/master/atomics created by Matt Vander Horst.